-Dear Get Better Sound & Through the Sound Barrier owners,
+Dear Get Better Sound & Through the Sound Barrier owners & backers,

-Welcome to the twenty-third issue of Quarter Notes, published on December 10, 2018.
+Welcome to the twenty-fifth issue of Quarter Notes, published on April 25, 2021.
 Quarter Notes is a free newsletter for Get Better Sound and Through the Sound Barrier owners, expanding on both, as well as introducing new and timely subjects.

 Best email address